sjoerdvankreel/firefly-synth-2/static/Manual.md

 * BP Mul: 50 to 100%.
 With gain set at 150%, 100 to 150%.
 * BP Stack: 0, 50, 100%.
 With gain set to 0%, 0, 100, 200%.
 With gain set to 175%, 150%, 175%, 200%.

+The remap types are a bit more involved.<br/>
+They are designed to take in an already-modulated signal and remap the output according to source.<br/>
+Primarily used for creating a voice spectrum in the global unison.<br/>

 # GUI Top section
 Contains everything that is not directly related to generating audio.